ToC

 How to prepare for your next job application after resigning

-If you haven’t done so already, now’s the time to write your CV so can start to apply for new jobs.
-Or you can look at this example of a professional CV for inspiration:
+If you haven’t done so already, now’s the time to write your CV so you can start to apply for new jobs.
+Or you can look at examples of a professional CV for inspiration, like this one:

 A CV written by a candidate after they've submitted a letter of resignation.
 The letter uses a green colour scheme and eye-catching two-column layout.